 The awards were made from the State Child Exchange and Visitation Centers Fund, the State Crime Victims’ Assistance Fund for Child Abuse and Neglect, and the Children’s Advocacy Center Fund.
 The State Child Exchange and Visitation Centers Fund is funded through marriage license fees and State General Fund appropriations.
 The State Crime Victims’ Assistance Fund for Child Abuse and Neglect is funded through county court costs, municipal court assessments and State General Fund appropriations.
 The Children’s Advocacy Centers Fund is funded though the remittance of applicable fines, penalties and forfeitures from clerks of the district courts.

-This year, the attorney general’s office awarded nearly $2.3 million in grants to local and state crime victim assistance organizations.
+This year, the attorney general’s office awarded more than $2.5 million in grants to local and state crime victim assistance organizations.
 More information on the grant programs and the full list of award recipients is available on the attorney general’s website at www.ag.ks.gov.